You want smart political talk without the meltdowns?

 And I think that's one of the reasons Americans like him.

-But they try to pretend that you know he oh, he said this thing that wasn't, you know, precise exactly what it is.
+But they try to pretend that, you know, he, oh, he said this thing that wasn't, you know, precise exactly what it is.

-Well, that that's his tenor.
+Well, that's his tenor.

-That's the way that he addresses things, and we all know this.
+That's the way that he addresses things.

 And to try to pretend like we don't, it's just very amateurish.